scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 For large real-world models in systems biology, these questions of algebraic geometry are only tractable to numerical methods scaling to many dozens of simultaneous equations.

-Not necessarily related to the zero locus, but also formulated [AD18]_ in terms of algebraic geometry:

-* Discrete dynamical systems, to determine whether a healthy state is reachable from a diseased one via small interventions
-* Neural codes, to characterize the combinatorial structure of e.g. place cells based on firing patterns
-* Phylogenetic varieties, to perform non-parametric inference of descent based on molecular evolution

 Conclusion
 ==========

 From these examples, we see that polynomial homotopy continuation has wide applicability to STEM fields.
-Moreover, phcpy is an accessible interface to the technique.
+Moreover, phcpy is an accessible interface to the technique, capable of high performance whilst producing certifiable and reproducible results.

 Acknowledgments